doublez13/ta-queue/README.md

 PHP    >= 7.0 (PHP 7.0.5 or later recommended for utilizing some features of php-ldap)

 ### Configuration file (config.php)
-LDAP_SERVER: FQDN or IP address of the LDAP server.
+LDAP_SERVERS: Array of FQDNs or IP addresses of the LDAP servers.
 LDAP_DOMAIN: Active Directory domain FQDN.
 BIND_USER:   User to bind to LDAP with.
 Simple username, not DN format.
 BIND_PASSWD: Password for BIND_USER.